 On October 30, 2023, VF introduced Reinvent, a transformation program to enhance focus on brand-building and to improve operating performance and allow VF to achieve its full potential.
-The first announced steps in this transformation, which cover the following priorities: improve North America results, deliver the $Vans^{\$}$ turnaround, reduce costs and strengthen the balance sheet, are as follows:
+The first announced steps in this transformation, which cover the following priorities: improve North America results, deliver the $Vans^{\otimes}$ turnaround, reduce costs and strengthen the balance sheet, are as follows:

-• Establish global commercial organization, inclusive of an Americas region: VF changed the operating model with the establishment of a global commercial structure.
-This
+- Establish global commercial organization, inclusive of an Americas region: Change the operating model with the establishment of a global commercial structure.
+This includes the creation of an Americas regional platform, modeled on the Company's successful operations in the Europe and Asia-Pacific regions.
+With this change, VF has created the role of Chief Commercial Officer, with responsibility for go-to-market execution globally. - Sharpen brand presidents' focus on sustainable growth: A direct consequence and intent of the operating model change, which is particularly critical at this stage for the Vans® brand, enables brand presidents to direct greater

-- includes the creation of an Americas regional platform, modeled on the Company's successful operations in the Europe and Asia-Pacific regions.
-With this change, VF has created the role of Chief Commercial Officer, with responsibility for go-to-market execution globally. - Sharpen brand presidents' focus on sustainable growth: A direct consequence and intent of the operating model change, which is particularly critical at this stage for the Vans® brand, enables brand presidents to direct greater focus and attention to long-term brand-building, product innovation and growth strategies. - Appoint new Vans[®] president: Sun Choe was appointed the new Global Brand President of Vans[®] effective late July 2024. - Optimize cost structure to improve operating efficiency and profitability: Actions have been implemented in a largescale cost reduction program, which delivered \$300.0 million in gross cost savings, by removing spend in nonstrategic areas of the business, and simplifying and rightsizing VF's structure. - Reduce debt and leverage: In addition to improving operating performance, VF is committed to deleveraging the balance sheet.
-VF used the proceeds from the sale of Supreme to prepay the DDTL and to repay \$450.0 million of commercial paper borrowings.
-In March 2025, VF completed an early redemption of \$750.0 million in aggregate principal amount of its outstanding 2.400% Senior Notes due in April 2025.
+- focus and attention to long-term brand-building, product innovation and growth strategies. - Appoint new Vans[®] president: The Global Brand President of Vans[®] has stepped down from the position.
+VF's CEO is serving as the brand president on an interim basis until a permanent brand president is appointed. - Optimize cost structure to improve operating efficiency and profitability: Implement a large-scale cost reduction program, which is expected to deliver \$300 million in fixed cost savings, by removing spend in non-strategic areas of the business, and simplifying and right-sizing VF's structure. - Reduce debt and leverage: In addition to improving operating performance, VF is committed to deleveraging the balance sheet.

-In Fiscal 2025, the Company initiated the second phase of Reinvent, which is focused on a return to growth and improvements to profitability.
-In doing so, the Company initiated a set of transformational workstreams focused on revenue growth, margin expansion and selling, general and administrative expense contraction.
-VF aims to generate between \$500.0 and \$600.0 million in net operating income expansion in Fiscal 2028.

-Reinvent restructuring charges in the year ended March 2025 were \$81.4 million and cumulative charges were \$190.1 million since the inception of the program, which primarily included costs associated with severance and employee-related benefits and the impact of asset impairments and write-downs.
+Reinvent charges and project-related costs in Fiscal 2024 were \$105.4 million, which primarily included costs associated with severance and employee-related benefits and the net impact of asset disposals and write-downs.